vilya/Flocking/README.txt

   - change the NUKE_VERSION_MAJOR and NUKE_VERSION_MINOR variables to match the version of Nuke that you're compiling against.
   - change the path on line 12 to match the root of your Nuke install.

 - Run make:

+    OSTYPE=linux-gnu make dirs
     OSTYPE=linux-gnu make

+  The 'make dirs' command is only needed the first time you build the plugin;
+  it creates the 'build' and 'dist' directories that will contain the intermediate files and the final plugin respectively.

 Mac